Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$: Specific heat data analysis

 Above $10$~K, the lattice degrees of freedom start to contribute significantly.
-Fitting the data to a Debye model would be difficult because of the ruthenium magnetic transition at $T_N = 95$~K. So as a better approximation we chose to measure the specific heat of the non magnetic analogue \LRO\ : it has the same pyrochlore lattice and therefore a similar phononic structure.
-However the \LRO\ measurement needs to be rescaled to account for the different molar mass.
+Fitting the data to a Debye model would be difficult because of the ruthenium magnetic transition at $T_{\rm N} = 95$ K. So as a better approximation we chose to measure the specific heat of the non magnetic analogue \LRO : it has the same pyrochlore lattice and therefore we expect a similar phonon contribution.
+However the \LRO\ measurements need to be rescaled to account for the different molar mass.
 The lattice specific heat is a function of the ratio $T/\Theta_D$, where $\Theta_D$ is the Debye temperature which varies like the inverse square root of the molar mass.
 Thus

 The lattice contribution is shown with blue points in Figure \ref{fig:Ccontrib}.